WHY WE LOVE TOKYO

 Everyone likes a nice fancy dinner at a famous hotels or 5 stars places, right?
 But don't wanna pay up the wazoo?
 I have a solution for you.
 Try lunch hours.
 They usually have affordable lunch courses from 1800 - 3500 JPY.

-For some reasons, people assume that Tokyo has a good free wifi even in the middle of the city.
-Even if you find a wifi spot in a cafe or hotel, it is super weak and will frustrate you.
-For travelers, I truly recommend to rent a pocket wifi at the airport or rent it for free at Tourist Information Center.
+For some reasons, people assume that Tokyo has a good free wifi in the middle of the city.
+Even if you find a wifi spot in a cafe, it is often quite slow and will frustrate you.
+If you are a type of person who need to be connected to the internet all day (like me), I truly recommend to get a pocket wifi at the airport or rent it for free at Tourist Information Center.
 Be aware that only a few tourist Tourist Information Centers have free wifi rentals.